joelm10/javascript-style-guide/es5/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties.
+  - Use a leading underscore `_` when naming private properties. (optional)
+  - This is a nice to have, as our legacy codebase does not have privates (yet)

     ```javascript
     // bad